endrazine/wcc-tests/README.md

 Then, to test the CVE scripts accross the 3 versions of openssl (3.0.6, 3.0.7 and 3.0.8), simply type:

-        root@60b09a74e54d:~/wcc-tests# make cve-2002-3602
+        root@60b09a74e54d:~/wcc-tests# make cve-2022-3602
 or:
         root@60b09a74e54d:~/wcc-tests# make cve-2022-3786

 # Testing WCC on Ubuntu 22.04

-Start by building the wcc:22.04 image with:
+Start by building the wcc:ubuntu-22.04 image with:

-	docker build . -t wcc:22.04 -f Dockerfile-22.04
+	docker build . -t wcc:ubuntu-22.04 -f Dockerfile-22.04

 Then proceed with the instructions above.

 # Testing WCC on Ubuntu 20.04

-Start by building the wcc:20.04 image with:
+Start by building the wcc:ubuntu-20.04 image with:

-	docker build . -t wcc:20.04 -f Dockerfile-20.04
+	docker build . -t wcc:ubuntu-20.04 -f Dockerfile-20.04

 Then proceed with the instructions above.

 # Testing WCC on Fedora 41

+Start by building the wcc:fedora-41 image with:

+	docker build . -t wcc:fedora-41 -f Dockerfile-fedora-41

+Then proceed with the instructions above.

+# Testing WCC on Fedora 40

+Start by building the wcc:fedora-40 image with:

+	docker build . -t wcc:fedora-40 -f Dockerfile-fedora-40

+Then proceed with the instructions above.

+# Testing WCC on Fedora 39

-Start by building the wcc:fedora image with:
+Start by building the wcc:fedora-39 image with:

-	docker build . -t wcc:fedora -f Dockerfile-fedora
+	docker build . -t wcc:fedora-39 -f Dockerfile-fedora-39

 Then proceed with the instructions above.